preterag/pipecdn/README.md

 # Pipe PoP Node Setup

-This repository contains the setup and configuration for a Pipe PoP (Proof of Participation) node for the [Pipe Network](https://docs.pipe.network/devnet-2) decentralized CDN.
+This repository contains the setup and configuration for a Pipe PoP (Points of Presence) node for the [Pipe Network](https://docs.pipe.network/devnet-2) decentralized CDN.

+## About Pipe Network

+Pipe Network is a decentralized, permissionless content delivery network (CDN) built on the Solana blockchain.
+It addresses the limitations of traditional centralized CDNs through a distributed network of hyperlocal Pipe PoP (Points of Presence) nodes strategically deployed in underserved areas.

+### Key Features and Benefits:

+- **Decentralized Architecture**: Anyone can operate nodes, creating a truly global and resilient network
+- **Hyperlocal Focus**: Pipe PoP nodes are distributed in underserved regions to dramatically reduce latency
+- **Blockchain-Powered**: Built on Solana for transparent, secure operations, and fair compensation
+- **Cost-Efficient**: Reduces operational costs compared to traditional CDNs
+- **Equitable Access**: Improves content delivery in regions traditionally underserved by centralized CDNs
+- **Flexible Payment Structure**: Uses Pipe Credits and Data Credits to align incentives between users and node operators
+- **Enhanced Security**: Includes DDoS protection, dynamic IP/geographical blocking, and DMCA complaint handling

+By participating in the Pipe Network ecosystem through running a Pipe PoP node, you help expand this revolutionary approach to content delivery while earning rewards for your contribution.

 ## About Surrealine